jtonos/jtonos.github.io/content/_index.md

     content:
       slides:
       - title: 👋 Welcome to the Tonos Lab
-        content: Our reserach focus is the study of mutualisms in a changing world.
+        content: Our research focus is the study of mutualisms in a changing world.
         align: center
         background:
           image: